kjmmmeghana/Features_AI/README.md

 ├── file_similarity.py
 ├── File_similarity.ipynb

 In order to execute the python script for file similarity detection, the command is as follows: python file_similarity.py

-To check the python notebook, open ** File_similarity.ipynb **
+To check the python notebook, open File_similarity.ipynb

-Dependencies needed to be installed priorly:
+Dependencies needed to be installed priorly: (using pip) PyPDF2 python-docx contractions
-PyPDF2
-python-docx
-contractions